Summer of Skewers285

 Moving from Spain to Middle Eastern cuisine, the slight “gaminess” of lamb goes well with a Baharat glaze, which is seasoned with warm spices like paprika, pepper, cloves, and cayenne.

 Sweet and warm spices also complement ham and pineapple, as demonstrated in these Honey Spice Ham Kebabs.
 A sticky sweet marinade and glaze made with Brown Sugar & Spice Honey Ham Rub turns what’s typically used as a holiday-time spice into a griller’s best friend.

 Want to keep it simple?
 Throw some Santa Maria Steak & Potato Skewers on the grill for a skewer version of the classic American steak plate.
 For this recipe or any other pork, lamb, or beef skewers, use a Mesquite Coffee Bean Smoke Can to add another layer of smoky, deep coffee flavor.
-Our easy-to-use smoke cans, set directly on the grill heat source, start smoking in about 5 minutes.
+Our smoke cans are easy to use, just set directly on the grill's heat source and they will start smoking in about 5 minutes.

 |Herbed Chicken Skewers with Kale Caper Sauce|

 Speaking of layers of flavor, the Herbed Chicken Skewers with Kale Caper Sauce can be grilled using a Hickory Lemon Basil Smoke Can to pack in even more herb-y and smoky goodness.
 Lemon and other citrus also provides acidity and sweetness to Tandoori Marinated Grilled Chicken & Sauce, which utilizes the marinade to make a tangy yogurt sauce to serve with the chicken after it has been grilled.